lidofinance/lido-improvement-proposals/LIPS/lip-37.md

     ///         Reverts if the contract is terminated.
     ///         Reverts if the target call reverts.
     ///         Forwards msg.value to the target to support payable targets.
-    ///         After the target call returns, any residual ETH provided as a payment
+    ///         After the target call returns, refunds only this call's change
+    ///         — the unspent portion of msg.value, measured as the balance delta
-    ///         is swept back to the delegatee (msg.sender).
+    ///         over a pre-call baseline — to the delegatee (msg.sender).
+ETH not
+    ///         attributable to this call is left untouched (see recoverETH).
     /// @param target  Address to call.
     /// @param data    Call data.
     /// @return result Return data from the call.